Search results for:

 The law requires an employer to take all practical steps to ensure that the job seeker is lawfully employable.
 If the job seeker is not holding a Hong Kong permanent identity card, the law requires an employer to inspect the job seeker's valid travel document.
+Moreover, according to court judgements, the employer has the explicit duty to make enquiries regarding the job seeker’s condition of stay in Hong Kong and working experience so as to make sure the job seeker is lawfully employable.
+If the employer failed to check and make the enquiries for entering the employment with the job seeker, the court may not accept the defence that the employer has already taken all practical steps.

 Yes.
 All holders of Hong Kong permanent identity cards are lawfully employable.